Is Wine Safe During Pregnancy? (Updated 2026 Guide)

 • All regular wine including red, white, rosé, and sparkling varieties

-• Fortified wines like sherry, marsala, and port (higher alcohol content)
+• Fortified wines like sherry, port, and marsala

 Most Common Ingredients in Wine Products